peilingjiang/p5.bezier/README.md

 ### NPM

-You can also install using the package managers NPM (recommended):
+You can also install using the package manager NPM (recommended):

 ```
 npm install --save p5bezier